jlumbroso/github-pages-princeton/README.md

+\[_This repository was generated [from a Hugo GitHub Pages template](https://github.com/jlumbroso/hugo-github-bearblog-template), that allows you to [create your own website in 1-click, and host it for free, forever!](https://github.com/jlumbroso/hugo-github-bearblog-template/generate)_\]

-# Hugo + GitHub Pages + GitHub Actions = ❤️
+# GitHub Pages for Princeton University

-This repository is a self-contained template for how to deploy a Hugo static site, hosted on GitHub, and deployed to GitHub Pages hosting, using the continuous integration available through GitHub Actions.
+This repository contains the source code for the [Princeton University GitHub Pages Landing Page](https://github-pages.princeton.edu).